VegaL101/AWS-EC2-instance-deployment-/README.md

 ![instance launched](https://github.com/user-attachments/assets/cbf99c48-d22b-4876-8b0b-bf65aace6149)

-Once its done launching we can go back to our instance from our dashboard and see that its running.
+Once its done launching we can go back to our instance from our dashboard and see that it is running.

 ##

-Now we will allocate our IP address if we dont do this everytime we reboot our instance our ipv4 address will change which is what i dont want.
-We wanna go back to our EC2 dashboard and click on Elastic IP addresses and then click on the orange button the top right corner of the screen.<br>
+Now we will allocate our IP address if we dont do this everytime we reboot our instance our ipv4 address will change.
+We want our ip address to be static.
+So we go back to our EC2 dashboard and click on Elastic IP addresses and then click on the orange button the top right corner of the screen.<br>
 Leave evrything as the default when Allocating a ip address and hit 'Allocate' on the bottom.